pantheon-systems/documentation/source/_docs/drupal-cache.md

  ![Drupal 7 compressed cached pages](/source/docs/assets/images/desk_images/180075.png)<br />
 On Pantheon, the "Compress cached pages" setting should not checked, as pages are already compressed with gzip.  <br />
  ![Drupal 7 aggregate CSS and JS files](/source/docs/assets/images/desk_images/180077.png)<br />
-On the Live environment, make sure  "Aggregate and compress CSS files" and "Aggregate and compress JavaScript files" are both enabled.
+On the Live environment, make sure to enable "Aggregate and compress CSS files" and "Aggregate and compress JavaScript files".
 This is critical for page render times by reducing the number of HTTP requests and reducing the amount of data transferred.

 ## Drupal 6